 Pilar cysts are also known as trichilemmal cysts.
 They are fluid-filled cysts that form from a hair follicle, and they usually develop in the scalp.

 Pilonidal cysts form in the skin near the tailbone or lower back, and they sometimes contain ingrown hair.

 These cysts can grow in clusters, which sometimes creates a hole or cavity in the skin.

 Pineal gland cysts

-Cysts that occur in these locations may be epidermoid or pilar cysts, although doctors can only tell the difference after removing and analyzing the cyst.
+Cysts that occur in these locations may be epidermoid or pilar cysts, though health professionals can only tell the difference after removing and analyzing the cyst.

 Vocal fold cysts

-Vocal fold cysts can interfere with the quality of the person’s speech, sometimes causing vocal cords to produce:
+Vocal fold cysts can interfere with the quality of a person’s speech, sometimes causing their vocal cords to produce: